Terms and Conditions

 Intellectual Property Rights: patents, rights to inventions, copyright and related rights, trade marks, business names and domain names, rights in get-up, goodwill and the right to sue for passing off, rights in designs, database rights, rights to use, and protect the confidentiality of, confidential information (including know-how), and all other intellectual property rights, in each case whether registered or unregistered and including all applications and rights to apply for and be granted, renewals or extensions of, and rights to claim priority from, such rights and all similar or equivalent rights or forms of protection which subsist or will subsist now or in the future in any part of the world.

-MBA: means McDonald Butler Associates Limited is a company incorporated and registered in England and Wales under company registration number 04949733, whose registered office is Third Floor, One London Square, Cross Lanes, Guildford, Surrey, United Kingdom, GU1 1UN.
+MBA: means McDonald Butler Associates Limited is a company incorporated and registered in England and Wales under company registration number 04949733, whose registered office is 4 Morie Street, London, SW18 1SL, United Kingdom.

 MBA Materials: means that part of the Deliverables comprising of any inventions, subroutines, source code, software, techniques and tools which are owned by MBA or its licensors (including any enhancements to the same created by or on behalf of MBA as part of the Services).